British Cycle Quest

 Needless to say, you are expected to arrive at each location on your bike, but you can drive or take the train to the general area of course.
 We hope you have some great times picking up BCQ checkpoints and, at the same time - and this is what it's really all about - discovering places you might never otherwise have visited.

-The 402 questions and the current Leader board are also available for download at the bottom of this page.
+The 402 questions and the current BCQ Leader Board are also available for download at the bottom of this page.

-To get started, you need do no more than look at the Questions Book (see above), work out which checkpoints are nearest to your current location - you'll probably need a map - then get on your bike and go!
+To get started, you need do no more than look at the Questions Book (see link below), work out which checkpoints are nearest to your current location - you'll probably need a map - then get on your bike and go!
 In order to obtain certificates and medals for your achievements you have to submit your answers on Answer Cards.
 You can obtain these from CTC using the order form at the bottom of this page.
-A wallchart to record your progress is also available.
+A wallchart to record your progress is also available for a small fee, or free when buying a full set of answer cards.

 Post: CTC, Parklands, Railton Road, Guildford GU2 9JX United Kingdom